vineethtw/personal/hike_recommendations.md

     _Tags_: Scrambling, short exposed sections secured with chains

     _Refreshments / Huts_: Yes

+ 4. __Friederspitz__

+    Long, easy hike - but good views towards the end.

 ## Hard hikes - More than 6/7 hours of hiking, in order of difficulty